Supporting healthy male practitioners working with sexuality

-More men need to take responsibility for increasing their awareness, working on themselves, owning their part of this situation and not waiting for others to come to their rescue.
+This means working on themselves, owning their part of this situation and not waiting for others to come to their rescue.

-Far too often at sexuality and intimacy type events I see men waiting and expecting to be paired with a female.
+Far too often, at sexuality and intimacy type events, I see men waiting and expecting to be paired with a female.

-If men are working with clients and workshop participants who are not men, surely, they need to have a representation and perspective from those parts of the community.
+If men are working with clients and workshop participants who are not men, surely, they need to have representation and perspective from those parts of the community.

-As the only person presenting as a woman in this group I asked if they recognised that a significant majority of women would be uncomfortable and potentially avoid talking about this subject with a group of men the way I was.
+As the only person presenting as a woman in this group, I asked if they recognised that a significant majority of women would be uncomfortable and potentially avoid talking about this subject with a group of men the way I was.

-What collective awareness could be harvested from working groups including women, LGBTQ, non-binary, gender fluid, with a range of ethnic and generational backgrounds on this topic?
+What could collective awareness be harvested from working groups including women, LGBTQ, non-binary, gender fluid, with a range of ethnic and generational backgrounds on this topic?

-Imagine what we could all learn if we stepped into this highly emotive and deeply uncomfortable area with a mindset of broadening our awareness and really hearing each other?
+Imagine what we could all learn if we stepped into this highly emotive and deeply uncomfortable area with a mindset of broadening our awareness and hearing each other?

 We are healers on the edge

 How do we safeguard our clients and ourselves to ensure we are not the next scandal 3 or 4 years down the line?
-Can we adapt to recognise what is on its way so we are not the next example of abuse?
+Can we adapt to recognise what is on its way, so we are not the next example of abuse?
 Can we call out other practitioners on their shadow behaviour?